Entrepreneurship PG (9691.3)

 In order to pass this unit you must complete and submit each required item of assessment and achieve an overall mark of at least 50 percent.

 As this unit will be run online, it is essential that you keep up to date with all the readings and exercises the Unit Convener provides you.
-There will also be slides and videos for each virtual workshop and Pre-Recorded sessions to assist you with your learning and preparation for your entrepreneurial journey.
-You are strongly encouraged to maintain constant online or email contact with your Convener.
+There will also be slides and videos for each virtual session.
+You are strongly encouraged to maintain constant contact with your Convener.
 Please do not hesitate to email the Convener directly should you have any concerns throughout this unit.

 Inclusion and engagement

-This unit is designed for online delivery with your unit convenor in a virtual synchronous workshop and pre-recorded lecture format.
+This unit is designed for online synchronous delivery.
 This means that students who do not participate regularly will be at a disadvantage in terms of information, learning, assessment and feedback.

 Required IT skills

 You are assumed to have adequate skills in the use of word processing and spreadsheet programs, internet browsers and search engines.
 You are also assumed to be familiar with CANVAS.
 If you feel you do not have adequate skills, please discuss the matter with the unit convenor.